By Jonathan McCambridge, Rebecca Black and Dominic McGrath, PA

 “The number of MLAs who support the protocol went up in the last election.”

-Jeffrey Donaldson’s party has so far blocked the election of a speaker and the formation of an executive following the Northern Ireland Assembly elections, as part of its protest against the Northern Ireland Protocol.
+Sir Jeffrey Donaldson’s party has so far blocked the election of a speaker and the formation of an Executive following the Northern Ireland Assembly elections, as part of its protest against the protocol.